-No matter what, your kids know that this is what they can do with out you.
+No matter what, your kids know that this is what they can do without you.
 If they are coming to you asking for help, remove these items from the basket.
 They should be distraction free to you.
-I do have a family vlog that shows our basket and how we homeschooled throughout the summer without “really” homeschooling.
-Something we do to help our kids not fall behind in the summer and that I will be implementing again, but this time, we can include outside activities!

 Use What You Have, Not What You Don’t